benwiz/games/README.md

 - Release script should clean all main.XXX.js files that are not the current one
 - figure out how to not need dev.html
 - tried to use wired-elements but had a horrible time trying to get it to import
+- port react-tinder-card to cljs and release on clojars